tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 Only one of these fields may be included on the SAS token.
 The `saoid` or `suoid` field is supported only if the `signedversion` (`sv`) field is set to version 2020-02-10 or later.

-### Specify an agent object ID to act on behalf of an authorized user (preview)
+#### Specify an agent object ID to act on behalf of an authorized user (preview)

-The `saoid` field (preview) specifies the object ID for an Azure AD security principal that is authorized by the owner of the user delegation key to perform the action granted by the SAS token.
+The `signedauthorizedobjectid` (`saoid`) field (preview) specifies the object ID for an Azure AD security principal that is authorized by the owner of the user delegation key to perform the action granted by the SAS token.
 Azure Storage validates the SAS token and ensures that the owner of the user delegation key has the required permissions before granting access.
 No additional permission check is performed on the security principal.

-### Specify an agent object ID when a hierarchical namespace is enabled (preview)
+#### Specify an agent object ID when a hierarchical namespace is enabled (preview)

-The `suoid` field (preview) specifies the object ID for an Azure AD security principal when a hierarchical namespace is enabled.
+The `signedunauthorizedobjectid` (`suoid`) field (preview) specifies the object ID for an Azure AD security principal when a hierarchical namespace is enabled.
+The security principal may not be authorized with Azure AD, but may have permissions to directories and files with POSIX ACLs.
 When the `suoid` field is included on the SAS token, Azure Storage performs a POSIX ACL check against the object ID before authorizing the operation.
 A hierarchical namespace must be enabled for the storage account if the `suoid` field is included on the SAS token.
 Otherwise, the permission check will fail with an authorization error.

-d.
-The agent OID also restricts operations related to file or folder ownership:
+Specifying the agent object ID also restricts operations related to directory or file ownership:

-i.
-If the operation creates a file or folder, the owner of the file or folder will be set to the value specified by the agent OID.
-If an agent OID is not specified, then the owner of the file or folder will be set to the value specified by the skoid parameter. ii.
-If the sticky bit is set on the parent folder and the operation is delete or rename, then the owner of the parent folder or the owner of the resource must match the value specified by the agent OID. iii.
-If the operation is SetAccessControl and x-ms-owner is being set, the value must match the value specified by saoid.
+- If an operation creates a directory or file, then Azure Storage sets the owner of the directory or file to the value specified by the agent object ID.
+If the agent object ID is not specified, then Azure Storage sets the owner of the directory or file to the value specified by the `skoid` parameter.
-iv.
-If the operation is SetAccessControl and x-ms-owner is being set, the value of x-ms-owner must match the value specified by the agent OID.
+- If the sticky bit is set on the parent directory and the operation deletes or renames a directory or file, then the owner of the parent directory or the owner of the resource must match the value specified by the agent object ID.
+- If an operation sets the ACL for a directory or file and the `x-ms-owner` header is specified, then the value specified by the agent object ID must match the value specified by the `x-ms-owner` header.
-v.
-If the operation is SetAccessControl and x-ms-group is being set, then the value specified by the agent OID must be a member of the group specified by x-ms-group.
+- If an operation sets the ACL for a directory or file and the `x-ms-group` header is specified, then the value specified by the agent object ID must be a member of the group specified by the `x-ms-group` header.

+### Specify a correlation ID (preview)

+The `signedcorrelationid` (`scid`) (preview) field specifies a correlation ID that may be used to correlate the storage audit logs with the audit logs used by the principal that generates and distributes the SAS.
+For example, a trusted authorization service will typically have a managed identity that authenticates and authorizes users, generates a SAS, adds an entry to the local audit log, and returns the SAS to a user, who can then use the SAS to access Azure Storage resources.
+Including a correlation ID in both the local audit log and the storage audit log allows these events to later be correlated.
+The value is a GUID without braces in lower case.

+This field is supported with version 2020-02-10 or later.

+### Specify the directory depth (preview)

+If the `signedresource` field (preview) specifies a directory (`sr=d`), then you must also specify the `signeddirectorydepth` (`sdd`) field to indicate the number of subdirectories under the root directory.
+The value of the `sdd` field must be a non-negative integer.

+For example, the root directory `https://{account}.blob.core.windows.net/{container}/` has a depth of 0.
+Each subdirectory beneath the root directory adds to the depth by one.
+The directory `https://{account}.blob.core.windows.net/{container}/d1/d2` has a depth of two.

+This field is supported with version 2020-02-10 or later.

 ### Specify query parameters to override response headers